 The Bottom Line

 Thinking rationally will get you anywhere.
 Our emotions must always be in check to avoid emotional stock investing.
 Take a short break and think about the reasons why you invested in the first place and the pros and cons of that investment.
 Furthermore, doing in-depth research, especially in your area of expertise, can help you overcome fear and be confident in making decisions.
+“We all have money issues and quirks of one kind or another.
+If we don’t know what those quirks are, they will emerge in a time of real stress or panic.”
+Eric Dammann, PhD used to say.

 Stock investing is a game of emotions.
 Understanding the effect of your feelings in the stock market and, better yet, the psychology behind the stock market is already an advantage.
 While you should not take investing lightly, you also should not take the outcomes of your investment to heart.